kickstartDS/ds-starter/README.md

 ![Screenshot of the kickstartDS CLI](assets/screenshot-ds.png)

-TODO Update screenshot with included button on welcome page
+TODO Update screenshot with Recipes added again

 ## About